 How do I make my own wedding invitations online?
-(We have a one word answer!) #Invitation DIY#affiliate#diy invitations#tutorial#web tools Updated Apr 28 2020 (Posted Jan 29 2020) Offbeat Editors This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
+(We have a one word answer!) #Invitation DIY#affiliate#diy invitations#tutorial#web tools Updated Dec 28 2020 (Posted Jan 29 2020) Offbeat Editors This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 Related Post 10 design programs to use for your DIY wedding invitations (including 5 FREE ones!)
 Feeling the design spirit and want to DIY your own wedding invitation set?
 We feel you.
 Sometimes what you want only exists in your brain...
 Read more We love DIY invitations, and we have a big ol' collection of inspiring posts for the crafty and artistic, 5 tips to make your DIY invitations look impressive and wedding invitation wording that won't make you barf.
 But lately, we've been hearing a lot from readers about online graphic tool Canva… how it's been working great for ordinary mortals DIYing their wedding invitations, not just for artists.
 What's more, Canva can be a source for free wedding invitations — or almost free.
-We decided to check it out for ourselves, to see if we could figure it out.
+We decided to check it out for ourselves, just to see if we could figure it out.
+(We're wedding bloggers, NOT graphic designers over!
+We can talk your ear off about WordPress and posting calendars, but can't figure out Photoshop to save our lives!)
 Turns out it's as easy as we've been hearing!
 Here's a step-by-step tutorial on how to make free wedding invitations online with Canva… Pick a template You can start from scratch and do the designing yourself… but Canva has myriad wedding designs, from the goth to the girlie.
 Browse through and see if you find something perfect.
 When you find one you like, click "Use this template" and you'll end up on the main workspace dashboard.
 The menus across the top and down the left-hand side give you lots of options, but let's save those for later.
 Find the parts you can change Right now, just hover over the template and you'll see the elements of the invitation outlined.
 The Black and Red Gothic Wedding Invitation shown below has images — the white lace on black — at the top and bottom, plus four text boxes.
 In the screenshot below you can see the outline of the text box containing the names of the happy couple.
 Double click on the word(s) you want to change.
 They'll be highlighted, and you can just type the new text.
 Once you've replaced all the words you need to change, you'll have your well-designed invitation ready to go.
 Changing out the images is just as easy as changing the words.
 You can upload your own photos, or buy graphics and photos from Canva.
 Make the physical objects Canva lets you order invitations directly.
 You can choose the quality of paper, the finish, and quantities from 25 to 100.
 The price varies depending on those choicest of course, but the price is always economical.
 You can also download the design as a PDF (best choice if you plan to print them out) or as a graphics file.
 Word is, you'll get better results if you order from Canva.
 The downloads are not always as crisp as you might want.
 On the other hand, being able to print your invitations yourself may be an important part of the plan.
 Don't stop!
 Using options across the top and down the side of the workspace, you can make changes to your invitation that can work just as well for a save the date card, place cards, signage, menus — whatever else you need.
 In the example below, a poem to be used as a reading in the wedding is ready to be printed out on cardstock for a take-home souvenir for guests.
 Delete and drag the elements you found when you hovered over the template!
 Change the colors!
 Add your own pictures and words!
 Give yourself time to play with the tools and you'll be impressed by what you can do.
 Or, if you've got enough to do, search templates (top left hand corner of the workspace) for other ready-made designs that will work with what you have.
 There's a limit, after all.
 As far as where to print your invitations?
 Most of the Offbeat Brides we talked to about using Canva, did their printing with Vistaprint, and we know why… THEY'RE SUPER AFFORDABLE!
 Offbeat Bride readers have been digging on Vistaprint for a decade!
 Check out Canva for yourself.
 Then come back and show us how your DIY wedding invitations turned out!
 Related Post Sneaky ways to save money on Vistaprint wedding invitations So I'm kind of a Vistaprint pro.
 I've been using their printing services for years, and have had great experience getting decent quality stuff on the cheap.
 It's really quite… Read More Related Post 10 design programs to use for your DIY wedding invitations (including 5 FREE ones!)
 Feeling the design spirit and want to DIY your own wedding invitation set?
 We feel you.
 Sometimes what you want only exists in your brain and only you can pull… Read More PREVIOUS Love the color & dancing at this Colombia destination wedding NEXT Marry a man who understands feminism: A feminist wedding reading Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.